 One thing you would like to change about Goa?

-Find here 10 fun things to do with family in Goa.
+Find here 10 fun things to do with the family in Goa.

-Rachel Jones is an American who left a career in nursing to live on the beaches on Goa, India two years ago where she is now a Thai masseuse, candle-maker, and travel writer.
-Her award winning website gives advice on the other 24 countries she's been to but has become the go-to site on India travel, focusing on off beat places & “glamorous travel”.
+Rachel Jones is an American who left a career in nursing to live on the beaches on Goa, India, two years ago, where she is now a Thai masseuse, candle-maker, and travel writer.
+Her award-winning website gives advice on the other 24 countries she’s been to but has become the go-to site on India travel, focusing on offbeat places & “glamorous travel.”
 Hippie in Heels has been featured in ELLE magazine & was voted by Flipkey one of the top 25 female bloggers to follow this year.
-You can follow her adventures on Facebook, Twitter, Instagram, and Google plus.
+You can follow her adventures on Facebook, Twitter, and Instagram.